What Is Content Marketing ROI?

 Lead Generation

-Around 85% of the marketers around the world believe that lead generation is the ultimate goal for any business success to measure ROI.
 No wonder, they try their heart and soul to convert their audience and generate the lead accordingly.
-To measure how well your content is working for lead generation, you’ll want to track these metrics:- CTA (click-through rates)
+To measure how well your content is working for lead generation, you’ll want to track these metrics:

 - Landing page conversion rates